intel/nauta/applications/test-exp-service/Readme.md

 # Update cluster
 1. Make changes in your code e.g.: add new field.
 1. Build and push image again:
-    1. `apiserver-boot build container --image 127.0.0.1:{FORWARDED_PORT}/experiment-service`
+    1. `apiserver-boot build container --image 127.0.0.1:${FORWARDED_PORT}/experiment-service`
     1. `docker push 127.0.0.1:{FORWARDED_PORT}/experiment-service`
 1. Kill `experiment-service` Pod to create new one from new image.
 1. Test it!

 # Problems and Tips:
-1. If on Sclab you get the following error in experiment-service: `User "system:serviceaccount:{NAMESPACE}:{USER}" cannot list runs.aggregator.aipg.intel.com at the cluster scope`
+1. If on Sclab you get the following error in experiment-service: `User "system:anonymous" cannot list  runs.aggregator.aipg.intel.com at the cluster scope`
-Add cluster-admin role to your user: `kubectl create clusterrolebinding temp-cluster-role-bind --clusterrole=cluster-admin  --serviceaccount={NAMESPACE}:{USER}`
+Add cluster-admin role to your user: `kubectl create clusterrolebinding cluster-system-anonymous --clusterrole=exp-apiserver-role --user=system:anonymous`
 1. If on Sclab you get the following error in experiment-service: `panic: cluster doesn't provide requestheader-client-ca-file` -> check [Jira issue](https://jira01.devtools.intel.com/browse/CAN-403)
 1. You can manually remove CRD Run to be sure that the traffic for Run resources goes through experiment-service: `kubectl delete crd runs.aipg.intel.com`